dropkick/macos-dotfiles/2021-03 macos dotfiles notes.md

 - [bash-completion@2](https://github.com/scop/bash-completion) - CLI completions and helper funtions for the Bash shell
 - [bat](https://github.com/sharkdp/bat) - A `cat` clone with syntax highlighting and Git integration.
 - [coreutils](https://www.gnu.org/software/coreutils) - the basic file, shell and text manipulation utilities of the GNU operating system.
+- [cowsay](https://github.com/tnalpgge/rank-amateur-cowsay) - a Perl program that generates ASCII pictures of a cow with a message
 - [composer](https://getcomposer.org/) - dependency manager for PHP
 - [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) - diff-so-fancy strives to make your diffs human readable instead of machine readable.
 This helps improve code quality and helps you spot defects faster.
 - [dockutil](https://github.com/kcrawford/dockutil) - CLI tool for managing dock items.